vipafattal/RexaPixa/README.md

 # RexaPixa

-A challenge to apply android best-practises with following technologyies:
+A challenge to apply android best practices.

+### What are the challenge requirements?

 • Kotlin
 • MVVM